markheinemann/cisco_backup_jump_server/README.md

 ## Known Issues

-The RSA key in the jumpbox must match the RSA key in the end cisco device
+The RSA key in the jumpbox must match the RSA key in the end cisco device.

-if this is not the case, then you may get a keygen error on trying to connect.
+If this is not the case, then you may get a keygen error on trying to connect.
 The solution is to clear the key from the  'ssh/known_hosts' file

 An example command would  be  `ssh-keygen -R 10.10.10.1` where 10.10.10.1 is the ip of the end cisco device